ubernostrum/django-contact-form/docs/quickstart.rst

    will reject any attempt to send an email with a multi-line subject.
-So it's a good idea to ensure your `contact_form_subject.txt` template only produces a single line of output when rendered; as a precaution, however, by default django-contact-form will force the subject to a single line, stripping newline characters.
+So it's a good idea to ensure your `contact_form_subject.txt` template only produces a single line of output when rendered; as a precaution, however, django-contact-form will, by default, condense the output of this template to a single line.

 Using a spam-filtering contact form